Mavengence/mavengence.github.io/about.md

 ## Computer Science Master Student
 #### @[University of Erlangen-Nürnberg](https://www.fau.de/)

 Currently I am enrolled at the Friedrich Alexander University in Erlangen (Germany) as a Master student in Computer Science with the major in Artificial Intelligence.
-I focused so far on the medicine side of Artificial Intelligence.
-This taught me how to handle classified data very carefully, which benefits not only medicine related tasks, but it improved my work quality in general as well.
+I focus so far on Artificial Intelligence in medicine with medicin as my minor.
+This taught me how to handle classified data very carefully, which benefits not only medicine related tasks, but it also improved my work quality in general.

 #### First Master Semester Courses (4/2020 - 10/2020)